Legal Advice for Compensation Insurance Claims & TPD Payouts

 For example, if someone fails to properly maintain their property and this leads to an injury such as a slip and fall accident, then they may be found negligent under the law for failing in their duty of care.
 Similarly, if a Queensland road user drives recklessly and causes a car crash that injures someone, they can be liable to pay compensation.

 In Queensland, we all owe a duty of care to take reasonable steps to prevent harm in most situations.
-So it is important to know when a duty of care exists and how you can be held accountable for negligence.
-To learn more about this, view the next section on Duty of Care Arises in Certain Circumstances.
+So, it is essential to know when a duty of care exists and how you can be held accountable for negligence.

-Breach of Duty Caused by Failure to Exercise Reasonable Care
+Failure to Exercise Reasonable Care Causes a Breach of Duty

 Queensland civil liability law requires that everyone (in most situations) take reasonable steps to ensure the safety of others.
-Hence, when someone fails to exercise reasonable care and an injury or harm results, they may be found liable for breaching their owed duty.
+Meaning the actions a reasonable person would have taken under the same circumstances.
+Consequently, when someone fails to exercise reasonable care and an injury or harm results, they may be found liable for breaching their owed duty.

-For example, if a business owner fails to clear away dangerous debris from their premises and this leads to someone slipping and falling, then they may be found negligent in a civil lawsuit.
+For example, if a business owner fails to clear away dangerous debris from their premises, leading to someone slipping and falling, they may be found negligent in a civil lawsuit.
 A similar situation occurs when drivers ignore road rules, drive recklessly and cause a cycling accident.
 In this case, they may also be liable for any personal injuries caused by their negligence.

 What is Contributory Negligence?